Helenology/Research_Toolbox/Useful_theorem_sources.md

 The following references provides the proof of related condition under the sub-Weibull design.

 - Kuchibhotla, A. K., & Chakrabortty, A. (2022).
 Moving beyond sub-Gaussianity in high-dimensional statistics: Applications in covariance estimation and linear regression.
 Information and Inference: A Journal of the IMA, 11(4), 1389-1456.

+### Nonparametric Modeling

+If you want to learn the distribution-free theory of machine learning, please read refer to the following book.
+The writing is good and intuitive.
+The theory is a little tough (at least for me).

+- Györfi, L., Kohler, M., Krzyzak, A., & Walk, H. (2002).
+A distribution-free theory of nonparametric regression (Vol. 1).
+New York: Springer.

+#### Nonparametric Kernel Estimation

+If you are novice, please refer to Li Qi's book.
+If you want to read more technical parts, please refer to Ullah and Pagan's book.

+- Li, Q., & Racine, J. S. (2023).
+Nonparametric econometrics: theory and practice.
+Princeton University Press.
+- Ullah, A., & Pagan, A. (1999).
+Nonparametric econometrics.
+Cambridge: Cambridge university press.

 ### Time Series Analysis

 ### Model Averaging